ACTING FCC CHAIRWOMAN MIGNON L. CLYBURN

 spurring innovation and competition in the market for public safety broadband equipment.
 The rules provide

-support the early adopters in this band and to meet FirstNet’s deployment time line.
-The rules will also fulfill
+support the early adopters in this band, and to meet FirstNet’s deployment time line.
+The rules will also

-the Commission’s obligation to provide interference protection to other Commission licensees, ensuring that
+fulfill the Commission’s obligation to provide interference protection to other Commission licensees,

 Today’s action addresses the most pressing concern in this proceeding: technical rules for the public